hdsr-mid/hdsr_fewspy/README.md

 ### Usage
+Below you find 9 examples for the 9 different requests.
+In hdsr_fewspy/examples/ you also find code to download discharge (point), soilmoisture (area), evaporation (area), and precipitation (area) time-series.

 ###### Preparation

 1. Only once needed: ensure you have a github account with a GITHUB_PERSONAL_ACCESS_TOKEN.
 Read topic 'GITHUB_PERSONAL_ACCESS_TOKEN' below.
 2. You can create a hdsr_fewspy API in two ways (the first dominates the second):